JDReeves86/Task-tracker/README.md

 <hr>

-A simple task tracking app to help you keep up on daily tasks.
+Ever found yourself feeling overwhelmed by the sheer amount of things you have to get done?
+Struggled to decide where to start on a list of tasks?
+Worried that you missed something?
+Task-tracker is a simple task tracking app to help you keep up on daily tasks.
+Writing them down helps to quiet the anxiety of worrying yoiu missed something, while also giving you a great starting point to get all you need, done!
+Completing tasks fulfills that positive reward center to encourage youi to be more productive!

 <br>
 <br>